 seiyaku

-Pagan background of Easter
+Pagan connection with Easter

 Easter is without doubt, the most significant event on the Christian calendar.
 It is the time Christians remember the death and resurrection of Jesus Christ.